 Getting under the sheets

-Here’s how one female client Eleanor*, 46, described the intimate side of her marriage: ‘We’ve been married for five years and for the first two years we had a passionate relationship which I think we both enjoyed.
-If anything we definitely had sex at least once a week.
+Here’s how one female client Eleanor*, 46, described the intimate side of her marriage: ‘We’ve been married for five years and for the first two years we had a passionate relationship, which I think we both enjoyed.
+If anything, we definitely had sex at least once a week.
 Now he just doesn’t show any interest in sex for weeks.
 Nowadays, he only wants to cuddle up when we go to bed.
-During the day, responsibilities take over and in the evenings, he would spend time watching TV, and then go to bed with his phone, rather than making love to me.
+During the day, responsibilities take over and, in the evenings, he would spend time watching TV and then go to bed with his phone, rather than making love to me.
 He knows that I’m not really happy with it, but he’s not proactive to make some changes and get out of that routine.
-Maybe he’s not intentionally trying to hurt me, and maybe he doesn’t realise that he is doing damage with his seemingly self-absorbed behaviour in personal interests, responsibilities and habits to the extent that I feel he doesn’t desire me anymore.
-And for me it’s not just the act of sex that I am missing.
+Maybe he’s not intentionally trying to hurt me, and maybe he doesn’t realise that he is doing damage with his seemingly self-absorbed behaviour in personal interests, responsibilities, and habits, to the extent that I feel he doesn’t desire me anymore.
+And for me, it’s not just the act of sex that I am missing.
 Even the kissing has been restricted to a few pecks on the lips without passion.
 I am missing the anticipation, being desired, knowing that he wants me, having the intimacy and spontaneity, the fun that we had before.
 I am afraid that I might end up living in a sexless marriage with a friend when I want a lover too, where my husband thinks it’s OK to brush over this because he loves me and we’re otherwise happy.
 It’s just so sad because I do like him more when we are intimate.
 Often, I feel emotionally disconnected with repressed anger and resentment that further affects our communication and intimacy.
 It’s like a vicious cycle.
-I don’t have a problem initiating intimacy and I certainly did a number of times but as my efforts were unsuccessful I have stopped because if anything, they sometimes made things worse.
+I don’t have a problem initiating intimacy and I certainly did a number of times but as my efforts were unsuccessful I have stopped because, if anything, they sometimes made things worse.
 I felt rejected and each time I would voice my unhappiness my husband would become upset and defensive, so I withdraw in order to avoid conflicts.
-We love each other and although he insists that he still finds me attractive, there are times when I feel lonely and undesirable.
+We love each other and although he insists that he still finds me attractive, there are times when I feel lonely and undesirable.’

 And when I get that feeling

 Riding the love tide